38Simulated/XenonautsModding/README.md

 ## TestMod

 For the test mod to build correctly you will need .net framework 3.5 to be installed (as this is the version being used by the version of Unity Xenonauts 2 is using).
-You will also need to copy in at least the Assembly-CSharp.dll and Assembly-CSharp-firstpass.dll files from the Xenonauts2_Data\Managed data directory into the debug directory.
+You will also need to copy in at least the Assembly-CSharp.dll and Assembly-CSharp-firstpass.dll and UnityEngine.dll files from the Xenonauts2_Data\Managed data directory into the debug directory.

 You will need to have run the Mod Patcher at least once so the Xenonauts.IMod interface has been injected into the Assembly-CSharp.dll.